AAPEC – The Next Two Years

 Our objectives are:

-• Organise seminars and workshops for both the general public and health professionals
+- Organise seminars and workshops for both the public and health professionals

-• Contribute to research on preeclampsia either as members of research consortiums or assisting in contributing a consumer perspective in research on preeclampsia
+- Support research on preeclampsia either as members of research consortiums, assisting in contributing a consumer perspective, or promoting relevant research projects on AAPEC social media platforms

 2. Our unique strengths

-- We enjoy strong ties to the Melbourne-based Royal Women’s Hospital and we are working on developing relationships with other maternity units around Australia
+- We enjoy strong ties to the Melbourne-based Royal Women’s Hospital and St George Hospital in Sydney.
+We are working on developing relationships with other maternity units around Australia

-- We have a good social media framework utilizing the mediums of our Website, Facebook, Twitter and Instagram Accounts.
+- We have a good social media framework using the mediums of our Website, Facebook, X and Instagram Accounts

 Opportunity 1: Unmet Demand for Information